k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 </td>
 <td width="600pxl">
 <ul>
-<li>Extract the data from the source environment into the TDM warehouse.</li>
+<li>Extracts the data from the source environment into the TDM warehouse.</li>
 </ul>
 </td>
 </tr>